Kansas

 A. Civil Rights

 A person convicted of a felony loses the right to vote, to hold office, and to serve on a jury.
 Kan.
 Stat.
 Ann. § 21-6613(a).
-These rights are automatically restored upon completion of the authorized sentence, § 21-6613(b), whih has been administratively intgerpreted to include payment of court debt,1except that jury eligibility is lost for a minimum of ten years after conviction. § 43-158(c).2 Upon satisfaction of conditional release or parole (or sooner if the sentence expires sooner), a state offender receives from the parole board a “certificate of discharge,” which restores civil rights. § 22-3722.
+These rights are automatically restored upon completion of the authorized sentence, § 21-6613(b), which has been administratively interpreted to include payment of court debt,1except that jury eligibility is lost for a minimum of ten years after conviction. § 43-158(c).2 Upon completion of conditional release or parole (or upon discharge from imprisonment if no post-release supervision), a person receives from the parole board a “certificate of discharge,” which restores civil rights lost by operation of law. § 22-3722

 B. Firearms

 In 2021, enactment of HB2058 (overriding the governor’s veto) substantially modified (and relaxed in many respects) Kansas law on felony dispossession.
 Kan.
 Stat.
-Ann. § 21-6304 now provides that conviction of a “person felony” where no firearm was used, or juvenile adjudication of a similar crime, results in loss of firearm rights either for three years or eight years, depending on the seriousness of the offense.
+Ann. § 21-6304 now provides that convictions for a controlled substance violation prior to July 1, 2009, or for a “person felony” where no firearm was used, or juvenile adjudication of a similar crime, results in loss of firearm rights either for three years or eight years after completion of sentence, depending on the seriousness of the offense.
 Kan.
 Stat.
 Ann. § 21-6304(a)(2), (3).
 If a firearm was used in commission of a person felony, the loss is permanent. § 21-6304(a)(1).
-Some serious nonperson felonies also result in loss for eight years, but other less serious nonperson felonies the loss is only for three months. § 21-6304(a)(3), (4).
+Some serious nonperson felonies also result in loss for eight years, but in the case of other less serious nonperson felonies the loss is only for three months. § 21-6304(a)(3), (4).
 Previously, the periods of dispossession were ten and five years.

 II.
 Pardon policy & practice